openfnord/pandoc-letter-din5008/README.md

 After creating a letter written in Markdown you can compile it into PDF with the following line:

-`pandoc letter.md -s -o letter.pdf --template=letter`
+`pandoc letter.md -o letter.pdf --template=letter`

 ## Configuration